 Comfortable rooms in three-star hotels or quality guesthouses, centrally located, very close to popular attractions.
 Private bathroom and breakfast included.
 An example of this in Reykjavík would be Fosshotel Rauðará.

 Rooms in four-star hotels or superior rooms in quality three-star hotels at fantastic locations near popular attractions.
 Private bathroom and breakfast is included.
 An example of this in Reykjavík would be Icelandair Hotel Marina.

 Accommodations are shared; bunk beds in various mountain huts.
 Please bring your own sleeping bag, but those can also be rented.
 All huts have running water but not all have hot showers.
 Tents can be made available for those who want more privacy.
 Please let us know during the booking process if you require one.

 The vehicles for all levels are current models, no older than two years.
-They all come with standard CDW insurance, Gravel Protection (GP), and Super Collision Damage Waiver (SCDW) insurances.
-They also come equipped with a GPS and free Wi-Fi with unlimited data, to which you can connect up to 10 devices.
+They all come standard with a medium protection package including CDW (Collision damage waiver), GP (Gravel Protection), Super Collision Damage Waiver (SCDW), Personal Accident Insurance (PAI) and a Theft Waiver (THW).
+They also come equipped with free Wi-Fi with 3GB total.
 You will also get 24-hour roadside emergency services from the car rental agency.
 In the wintertime, all cars have winter tyres.